bdp612/projects/README.md

-projects
+PROJECTS
 ========
-just a repository for school assignments throughout the semester
+This is a repository for school projects assigned throughout the semester.
+The file names and assignment descriptions are listed below.

 grid.c
 ========